 Sport specific information

-She received the National May 4th Youth Medal from the Central Committee of the Young Communist League and the All-China Youth Federation in 2016. (hngy.gov.cn, 28 Sep 2016)
+In 2016 she received the National May 4th Youth Medal from the Central Committee of the Young Communist League and the All-China Youth Federation in the People's Republic of China. (hngy.gov.cn, 28 Sep 2016)

 |Women's 200 m T36||Heat 2||2016-09-12||1|